How to Open a Bottle of Champagne: A Step-by-Step Guide

 As much fun as it might be to send a cork shooting over people’s heads and showering your guests with fizzy booze, there is another way to open Champagne and sparkling wines.
 A better way.
-And if you're trying to impress a date or convince your in-laws that you're a civilized human, the better way is definitely what you want.
+Follow this easy, step-by-step guide on how to open a bottle of bubbly without accidentally poking your eye out!

 Why You Need a Towel

-This towel is not for wiping up the spills, but rather for controlling and containing the cork as you ease it out.
-Drape the towel over the bottle and hold it securely against the neck, but leave a bit of an air pocket so the cork has room to move.
+A good-quality kitchen towel is not for wiping up the spills, but rather for controlling and containing the cork as you ease it out.
 The towel helps you keep a firm grip on the cork and also catches it once it’s released from the bottle.

 Aim for a Whisper, Not a Pop